Muppainad: Transportation

-Muppanad is 82 km by road from Kozhikode railway station and this road includes nine hairpin bends.
+Muppainad is 82 km by road from Kozhikode railway station and this road includes nine hairpin bends.
 The nearest major airport is at Calicut.
 The road to the east connects to Mysore and Bangalore.
 Night journey is allowed on this sector as it goes through Bandipur national forest.
 The nearest railway station is Mysore.
 There are airports at Bangalore and Calicut.